Understanding the SPAC lifecycle in Singapore

 • The initial business combination must have a fair market value of at least 80% of the escrowed funds.

-• The De-SPAC must result in the resulting issuer having an identifiable core business of which it has majority ownership or management control.
+• The De-SPAC must result in a listed issuer with a clearly identifiable core business over which it holds majority ownership or management control.

-• The SPAC is required to appoint a financial adviser who is an issue manager to advise on the business combination, subject to the oversight by regulators in Singapore.
+• The SPAC is required to appoint a financial adviser who also serves as an issue manager to advise on the business combination, under the oversight of Singapore’s regulatory authorities.

-• The Issuer must commission an independent valuation of the target business where (i) there is no private investment in a public entity (PIPE) investment or (ii) the businesses or assets to be acquired under the business combination involves a mineral, oil and gas company, or property investment/development company.
-The valuation report must be included in the shareholders' circular seeking approval for the De-SPAC transaction.
+• The Issuer must commission an independent valuation of the target business if (i) there is no private investment in a public entity (PIPE) investment, or (ii) the business or assets to be acquired involve a mineral, oil and gas company, or a property investment/development company.
+The valuation report must be included in the shareholders’ circular submitted for approval of the De-SPAC transaction.

-• The shareholders’ circular seeking approval for the business combination must comply with the prospectus disclosure requirements.
+• The shareholders’ circular seeking approval for the business combination must comply with the disclosure standards required for a prospectus.

 How we can help

-With the inclusion of seasoned auditors, IFRS experts, capital market, tax and transaction specialists, Mazars in Singapore provide exceptional services and deep insights on SPACs.
+With the inclusion of seasoned auditors, IFRS experts, capital market, tax and transaction specialists, Forvis Mazars in Singapore provide exceptional services and deep insights on SPACs - shaping The Future of Audit with innovative, forward-looking solutions.
 We offer the following services:

 • Audit of prospectus for listing purposes